emmajanedrews/base-template/_posts/2018-04-03-5-tips-to-make-spring-cleaning-a-breeze.md

 {% include pullquote.html %}

 **3****.
-Keep your glass shower door clean.** Spray some Rain-x on it.
-Many of your might have used Rain-x when cleaning your car windshield or windows, but it works perfect for a glass shower door as well.
+Keep your glass shower door clean.** Spray some Rain-X on it.
+Many of you might have used Rain-x when cleaning your car windshield or windows, but it works perfectly for a glass shower door as well.
 Just make sure you ventilate your bathroom after you use it.

 **4. Clean your oven.** Mix equal parts baking soda and water until you have a paste, then coat the bottom of your oven with it and let it sit overnight.
 Wipe it out in the morning and your oven will look brand new.

 **5. Clean your baseboards.** Wipe them down with water and a rag and use a magic eraser for any dark scuff marks.

 If you have any tips we can add to this list or if you have any real estate questions, don’t hesitate to give us a call or send us an email.
-We look forward to hearing from you! <br>
+We look forward to hearing from you!&nbsp;